micrology/prsm/doc/help/docs/Files.md

 The *Factors sheet* must have a column headed ‘Label’.
 This column should contain text that will become the labels of the factors.
 It may, optionally, have:

-* a column headed ‘Description’.
+* a column headed either 'Note' or ‘Description’.
 The contents of this column will become notes for the Factors (i.e. the text shown in the Notes box when you select a Factor).
 * a column headed ‘Style’, with the contents being numbers between 1 and 9, representing the style to be applied to the Factor (the styles are numbered according to the [Factor Styles](Styling/#factors-tab) tab, from top left to bottom right).
 * columns headed 'x' and 'y', holding the numeric coordinates of the Factors in the map.